 Stem cell transplant: If you have a severe case of MPD, you might be able to have a stem cell transplant.
-During this procedure, healthy bone marrow from a donor is transferred to you.
+During this procedure, healthy bone marrow, often from a bone marrow donor, is transferred to you.
 This is the only treatment that has the potential to cure MPD, but it’s not for everyone.

 Clinical trials: These studies test new cancer treatments to see if they work as well or better than what’s already being used.
 In some cases, they may be your best choice.
 You may be among the first to try a new cancer medication or treatment, while helping with a crucial part of cancer research.